 According to Bill’s family, after the war, another liberated POW told them that it was during this detail that he became an aide to a Japanese doctor.
 At various times, the Japanese attempted to transfer Bill to Bilibid Prison so that he could be sent to Japan, but the doctor intervened on his behalf preventing his transfer.
 Ironically, the doctor’s kindness would lead to Bill’s death.

-It was September 21, 1944, when Manila experienced its first American air raid when a formation of 80 planes bombed the city.
-Shortly after the air raid, the Japanese ended the detail and sent the POWs to Bilibid Prison.
-When the POWs arrived they had no idea what the Japanese intended to do with them.
+On September 13, one of the Japanese guards who was friendlier to the POWs told them that the next day they would be transferred to Bilibid Prison.
+He also told them that at some point they would be sent to Japan.
+It was on September 21, 1944, when Manila experienced its first American air raid when a formation of 80 planes bombed the city.
 Some POWs believed the attack would stop the Japanese from sending them to Japan.
 Around October 2, a list of names of POWs being sent to Japan was posted and his name was on it.
 The POWs were taken to Pier 7 in the Port Area of Manila.
 The POWs were boarding the ship at 4:00 P.M. on the 11th when they heard air raid sirens.
 Nothing on the ship showed that it was carrying POWs but the Japanese kept putting the POWs into the hold.
 All but 200 of the POWs were put into hold #2 so they went into the forward hold.
 Along the sides of hold #2 were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
-This resulted in the floor of the hold being covered with human waste
+This resulted in the floor of the hold being covered with human waste.

 Anton Cichy said, “For the first few days, there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck together.”